ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/actions.md

 ```

 !!! note
-    If action has result, then will be removed and the new one will be set.
+    If action has result, then existing result will be removed and the new one will be set.

 !!! warning
     You can call this method for not finished, but initiated action only.